Cork (material): Properties and uses

 Cork's elasticity combined with its near-impermeability makes it suitable as a material for bottle stoppers, especially for wine bottles.
 Cork stoppers represent about 60% of all cork based production.
 Cork has an almost zero Poisson's ratio, which means the radius of a cork does not change significantly when squeezed or pulled.

 Cork is an excellent gasket material.
 Some carburetor float bowl gaskets are made of cork, for example.

 Cork is also an essential element in the production of badminton shuttlecocks.

-Cork's bubble-form structure and natural fire retardant make it suitable for acoustic and thermal insulation in house walls, floors, ceilings, and facades.
+Cork's bubble-form structure and natural fire retardancy make it suitable for acoustic and thermal insulation in house walls, floors, ceilings, and facades.
 The by-product of more lucrative stopper production, corkboard, is gaining popularity as a non-allergenic, easy-to-handle and safe alternative to petrochemical-based insulation products.

+Cork is also used to make vinyl record slipmats, due to its ability to not attract dust.
+They also dampen static and vibrations.

 Sheets of cork, also often the by-product of stopper production, are used to make bulletin boards as well as floor and wall tiles.

 Cork's low density makes it a suitable material for fishing floats and buoys, as well as handles for fishing rods (as an alternative to neoprene).

 Granules of cork can also be mixed into concrete.
 The composites made by mixing cork granules and cement have lower thermal conductivity, lower density, and good energy absorption.
 Some of the property ranges of the composites are density (400–1500 kg/m3), compressive strength (1–26 MPa), and flexural strength (0.5–4.0 MPa).